Leda Zeus root of the Trojan War

-Oil on canvas 72 inches by 48 inches 2012
+Leda and the Swan, Trojan War, oil on canvas 72 inches by 48 inches 2012

-According to the myth, Zeus appeared to Leda in the form of a swan, seducing and impregnating her.
+According to the myth, Zeus appeared to her in the form of a swan, seducing and impregnating her.
 Leda produced four offspring from two eggs: Castor and Clytemnestra from one egg, and Helen and Polydeuces from the other.

-As the mother of Helen of Troy, she is root of the “Time of Heros”, the Trojan War.
+As the mother of Helen of Troy, she is root of the “Time of Hero’s”, the Trojan War.

 Zeus in this tale is demonstrated to be a “shape shifter”, a shaman entering our dimension and reality from another.
 He is an alien.